Jasmin McNeill

 Yawa (Long Journey) by Maree Clarke

 Over 300 community members contributed to the creation of these patterns in glass, during public workshops led by Maree Clarke and three generations of her family, Kerri Clarke, Wade Mahoney, Mitch Mahoney, Molly Mahoney and baby Yarran Clarke-Mahoney, in January and February 2025.
-The panels created in these community workshops were then sent to Canberra where they were fused and fabricated into their final form by Canberra Glassworks.
+The panels created in these community workshops were then sent to Canberra where they were fused and fabricated into their final form by Canberra Glassworks.Shortlisted for First Nations Project of the Year, 2026 Victorian Museums and Galleries Award by AMAGA Vic and PGAV.

 Hidden Ecology

-Coal Creek Museum, 2025Role: Curator, Toora Arts NetworkHidden Ecology explores the layered beauty of Toora, a small town nestled on the edge of South Gippsland on the land of the Gunaikurnai people and home to an internationally significant wetland.
-Ecology is a study of the relationships between humans, living organisms and their environment.
-This exhibition, exploring a hidden ecology, endeavours to reveal the deep connections the artists hold to the flora and fauna of the wetlands from the view of the Toora Bird Hide.The Toora Bird Hide and its surrounding ecosystems are central to this exhibition.
+Coal Creek Museum, 2025Role: Co-curator, Toora Arts NetworkHidden Ecology explores the layered beauty of Toora, a small town nestled on the edge of South Gippsland on the land of the Gunaikurnai people and home to an internationally significant wetland.
 The wetlands became internationally significant under the Ramsar Convention of 1975, highlighting its importance for conservation and biodiversity.
-The wetlands serve as breeding grounds for several migratory bird species that travel approximately 13,000 kilometers from the Arctic Circle each spring to breed.
 Drawing inspiration from this significant site, the exhibiting artists visited the Toora Bird Hide where they became observers of the expansive wetlands, prolific birdlife and protected flora.This exhibition also comes together through printmaking.
 At the heart, is the Little Toora Press, reintroduced to the community through the Toora ArtCubes in 2024 where it was first purchased in 2001 for the once thriving Toora Village Community Arts Centre.
-Reigniting the town with creative enthusiasm, the ArtCube project brought together many local artists to once again collaborate and experiment new ways of making art.The exhibiting artists were tasked to reflect on the ecology of Toora and the wetlands.
-Through a series of workshops, they came together to share knowledge and further learn the meticulous process of monoprinting guided by artist Sue Gilford.The works displayed here are infused with stories of the artists and their connection to the environment —an enduring presence and unique environment that has shaped the very ecology that we see there today.Featuring artists Wendy Davidson, Sue Gilford, Cameron Hayes, Gary Jackson, Lisa Kennedy, Kim McDonald, Deborah Read, Hilary Skelton, Ellen Taylor, Megan Williams and Page Williams.
+The exhibiting artists were tasked to reflect on the ecology of Toora and the wetlands.
+Through a series of workshops, they came together to share knowledge and further learn the meticulous process of monoprinting guided by artist Sue Gilford.Featuring artists Wendy Davidson, Sue Gilford, Cameron Hayes, Gary Jackson, Lisa Kennedy, Kim McDonald, Deborah Read, Hilary Skelton, Ellen Taylor, Megan Williams and Page Williams.
 Curated by Sue Gilford, Jasmin McNeill and Ellen Taylor and the Toora Arts Network, established in 2024 in response to the community enthusiasm for more arts driven activities after the Toora ArtCubes project.

 Of the Earth

-Berninneit Art Gallery, 2025Role: CuratorCelebrating the raw beauty of earth-made materials, Of the Earth features local artists Sue Gilford, Lucy Hersey, Paul Kolac, Olivia O’Connor and Ellen Taylor.
+Berninneit Art Gallery, 2025Role: Curator, Bass Coast Shire CouncilCelebrating the raw beauty of earth-made materials, Of the Earth features local artists Sue Gilford, Lucy Hersey, Paul Kolac, Olivia O’Connor and Ellen Taylor.
 Showcasing the aesthetic diversity of natural materials, this exhibition features homegrown gourds as natures pottery, earth pigment paintings, pottery crafted with locally sourced clay, carvings shaped from native woods and sculptural installations with wild plants.
 The artists are both inspired and dictated by nature, with the final form of their works inherently tied to the organic properties, textures, colours and shapes of their materials.
 This exhibition honours a collaborative and respectful relationship between art and the natural world through sustainable practices, celebrating our profound connection to earth.

-ArtCubes Toora,
+ArtCubes

-South Gippsland Shire Council, 2024 and 2025-2026Role: Curator and Project Manager, Toora Arts NetworkArtCubes Toora is a pop-up residency and exhibition project aimed at providing professional development to local artists in the regional town of Toora, South Gippsland, Victoria.
-The project is a South Gippsland Shire initiative that tours converted shipping containers across South Gippsland.
+Toora, 2024, 2025-2026Role: Program ManagerThe ArtCubes are a temporary pop-up residency and exhibition program housed in converted shipping containers, designed by South Gippsland Shire Council to support local artists through short-term exhibition and residency space.
+The Toora iteration of the project aimed at providing professional development to local artists in the regional town of Toora, South Gippsland, Victoria.
 Presented by Toora Arts Network, a volunteer and community-driven collective that supports and promotes artists and art projects in and around the region.
 The Network aims to bring community together, through supporting professional development and funding and creating opportunities for exhibitions, workshops and events.

 Storied Country: Lisa Kennedy & Helen S. Tiernan